 Spending time outside to breathe fresh air and feel the sun is a known mood-booster.
-Make it fun by asking employees to post something they saw on their daily walk and offer prizes for the best photos.
+If my neighborhood is any indication, a lot more people are walking these days, so make it fun by asking employees to post something they saw on their daily walk and offer prizes for the best photos.

 How I support my team’s mental health.

 Mental health is a topic that’s very close to my heart.
-In my leadership role at WebMD Health Services, I’ve put plenty of thought behind creating a safe, supportive workplace for my team.
-For example, I try to ensure that my team knows that it’s okay to not be okay, and that they can share openly with me when they need a break.
-Acknowledging mental health struggles has become even more important as we all get used to this new normal.
+In my leadership role at WebMD Health Services, I’ve put plenty of thought into creating a safe, supportive workplace for my team.
+For example, I try to ensure that my team knows that it’s OK to not be OK, and that they can share openly with me when they need a break.
+Acknowledging mental health struggles has become even more important as we all dealt with struggles exacerbated by the pandemic.

 To support my own mental health, I’ve found it helpful to separate work and home life.
 And I try to model these boundaries and behaviors with my team as well.
-For example, we don’t send emails after 6:00 p.m., and we don’t feel pressured to stay online when we need to care for our kids throughout the day.
-Being fully empathetic, supportive and accepting at work has definitely reduced some of the stress we’re facing during these times.
+For example, we encourage one another to get outside for a quick walk or break during the work day, and we don’t feel pressured to stay online when we need to care for our kids throughout the day.
+Being fully empathetic, supportive and accepting at work has definitely reduced some of the stress we’ve all been facing.